licitdev/directus-cf-cache/README.md

     3. Continue in advanced field creation mode.
     4. Click on `Relationship` and set the sort field as `sort` to enable sorting.
     5. Skip the configuration of other parameters and save.
+13. Head over to Settings > Data Model
+    1. Click on the kebab menu of `global_query_params`.
+    2. Select Make Collection Hidden.
-13. Head over to Settings > Webhooks
+14. Head over to Settings > Webhooks
     1. Create a new webhook and give it a name.
     2. Set the URL as your Cloudflare Worker webhook endpoint.
     3. Add a new request header `Secret` with your **secret** and copy this value somewhere.